Improving Sampling Methods for Fine-tuning SentenceBERT in Text Streams: Background

 \subsection{Text Stream Mining}

 According to Bifet et al.~\cite{bifet2023machine}, data streams are ``an abstraction that allows real-time analytics''.
 In a data stream, the items arrive individually or in small sequential batches, and the stream itself can be infinite \cite{bifet2023machine,gama2014survey}.
-To learn from data streams, different learning approaches have been developed, including, for instance \cite{gama2014survey}: the ability to learn incrementally, single-pass operations, elimination of input data as soon as possible after learning from it, and consumption of modest resources, i.e., processing power and time.
+Different learning approaches have been developed to learn from data streams, including, for instance \cite{gama2014survey}, the ability to learn incrementally, single-pass operations, elimination of input data as soon as possible after learning from it, and consumption of modest resources, i.e., processing power and time.

 Text streams are a specialization of data streams in which texts arrive over time \cite{garcia2023concept}.
 The challenges are extended in this scenario, mainly comprising natural language processing (NLP), such as text standardization, vocabulary, and representation maintenance.
 These NLP-related processing are challenging due to their complexity, which should meet the text stream constraints.